 I feel privileged to be invested with some of the best managers worldwide.
 I like to stay invested for as long as possible with minimum turnover – at least many years if not decades – and thereby provide for stable, patient and understanding money that every manager comes to appreciate.
 If not, I probably made a mistake in the first place or circumstances changed in an unfavorable and unforeseen way.

 That being said, I am constantly looking for new discoveries.
 Unfortunately, that cannot easily be achieved through a search on Google or Bloomberg.
 I rather stumble across my managers in random fashion and rely on a network of well-informed investors and business partners to point them out to me.
 Sometimes they also find me and I wish that would happen more often.
 So, here is what I am looking for and what I am not looking for:

 I don’t harass my managers with questionnaires or quarterly conference calls.
-And I don’t question them after a period of temporarily disappointing results – something which is inevitable for any good manager at some point.
+And I don’t question them immediately after a period of disappointing results – something that happens to every good manager sooner or later.
 In fact, managers that don’t underperform are unlikely to outperform in the long run.
-Managers that are shying away from placing meaningful bets can rarely achieve anything but average – and that is not enough because average is equal to nothing.
+Managers that are shying away from placing meaningful bets can rarely achieve anything but average.
+And that is not enough because average is equal to nothing.